jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-2/chapter-2.md

 ### Romantic love is natural but is not commonly expressed because it might be odious or ridiculous

-15 The habitual feelings from the imagination are perfectly natural.
+{{< s v="15" >}} The habitual feelings from the imagination are perfectly natural.
 But they are little sympathized with because other people might not have the same habits to be able to sympathize with them.
-Thus, such passions are always somewhat ridiculous.
+- Thus, such passions are always somewhat ridiculous.

 An example is strong romantic attachment.
 We are unable to imagine what lovers experience, so we are not as eager as they are.